dessa-oss/Image-segmentation-tutorial/README.md

 ## Configuration

+The `configuration` file is used to specify settings for any foundations job.
+Below is an example of configuration file that you can use for this project.

-Now, create a file in the project directory named "job.config.yaml", and copy the text from below into the file.
+First, create a file named "job.config.yaml" inside `code` directory, and copy the text from below into the file.

 You can specify project name, docker images in this configuration.